tdwg/website/conferences/2025/biss-editing/index.md

   * Using these tools on the abstract itself is a way that we can track what has been suggested and its resolution by authors.
   * If you have a general question or comment, highlight a small piece of text and attach a comment to it
   * Use Track Changes to correct grammar, spelling, or style.
 The author can then accept or reject these changes as appropriate.
 * Use [flags](https://www.tdwg.org/conferences/2025/biss-editing/#understanding-flags) in ARPHA to mark editing/reviewing progress
+* Record reviewing/editing progress for each abstract in the 2025 Abstract Tracking by Session (ATS) spreadsheet (link distributed separately)
 * DO NOT use the Send feedback button despite what the email from Pensoft may indicate.
 * Address editing tasks promptly to enable maximum time and flexibility for dealing with authors.
 * At least two people will review each abstract, addressing both language and content reviews.
-Session editors may be chosen from among session organizers or may be filled by members of the Program Committee.

 ### Volume editors

 * Provide a link to the abstract tracking spreadsheet (ATS) to all session editors for tracking progress of the review.
 * Responsible for communicating with authors (via Send feedback button) about required revisions (after the abstract has been flagged with revise).
 * Have access to all abstracts in the volume, should questions arise.
 * Work with session editors to ensure that deadlines are met.
-* Provide feedback in ATS to session editors of registration status of presenters.
 * Responsible for final review and approval for submission of all abstracts.
 * May be reached at any time via [editor@tdwg.org](mailto:editor@tdwg.org); please cite ARPHA (or BISS) ID in the subject line of all communications.

 ## Understanding flags

 ARPHA provides flags to editors to track the progress of an abstract during the review process.
 Editors have access to setting flags only when they have control over the abstract in the “in pre-submission review” stage.
 Be sure you understand the difference between using flags (a series of checkboxes) and clicking buttons with similarly sounding names (and greater consequences if used in error).
-Flags that have been set by reviewers appear with each listed abstract on your ARPHA dashboard (under Collection editor), but authors cannot see these flags.
+Flags that have been set by reviewers appear with each listed abstract on your ARPHA dashboard (under Collection editor), but *authors cannot see these flags.*

 ### Editorial review *status* flags